-According to this article, the origin of the campaign has been attributed to Pete Frates, a Boston College alumnus who was diagnosed with ALS in March 2012.
-The Ice Bucket Challenge is a campaign to promote awareness of amyotrophic lateral sclerosis (ALS).
+According to this article, they attributed the campaign’s origin to Pete Frates, a Boston College alumnus diagnosed with ALS in March 2012.
+The Ice Bucket Challenge is a campaign to promote amyotrophic lateral sclerosis (ALS) awareness.

-In the challenge a person is filmed as a bucket of water and ice is dumped over the individual’s head.
-The individual then nominates a minimum of three people to do the same thing, having only a 24-hour time frame to complete the challenge and make a donation to the Amyotrophic Lateral Sclerosis Association.
+In the challenge, a person is filmed as a bucket of water and ice is dumped over the individual’s head.
+The individual then nominates at least three people to do the same thing, having only a 24-hour time frame to complete the challenge and donate to the Amyotrophic Lateral Sclerosis Association.

 It went viral in July and August 2014, using social media as a platform to reach a worldwide audience.
-Lots of celebrities and important personalities across the globe participated in the challenge.
+Lots of celebrities and influential personalities across the globe participated in the challenge.

 Pepsi: We Will Rock You (2010)

 Imagine a commercial featuring six living legends, i.e., Britney Spears, Beyonce, Pink, Enrique Iglesias, Brian May and Roger Taylor.
 It’s an epic movie.
 It can only take a global brand like Pepsi to pull this off.

 The first time I saw this, I was scared for Britney Spears and Beyonce because they were no match for Pink!
 The budget for this must have been something.?